The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 I used the index of a book on AILAlink to find a specific page number I want to go to.
 How do I go to that page?

-You will see that page 602 is found in Chapter 10.
-Open up Chapter 10.
-You can then do a Ctrl + F search for the words "page 602" to quickly jump down to that specific page.
+You will see that pages 495-96 are found in Chapter 13.
+Open up Chapter 13.
+You can then do a Ctrl + F search (or a Command +F search on an Apple computer) for the words page 495 to quickly jump down to that specific page.

 Can I add notes and bookmarks in AILALink?